peterussell/peterussell.github.io/_posts/2024-01-07-pmp6-running-webapi-in-docker.md

 I hope that's helpful for someone who's trying to achieve the same, and avoid running into a few of the issues that stumped me.

-Now that's running, the next mini-project is to get the React/Next web application running in a separate container, and get the two talking to each other.
+Now that's running, the next goal is to get the React/Next web application running and containerize that, ready to get them both running with Kubernetes.